hacka-tron/UberEatsSpending/README.md

 # UberEatsSpending
 This is a tool I made for calculating UberEats order spending.
-See it in action at https://www.youtube.com/watch?v=U3GDPXsux74
+[See it in action!](https://www.youtube.com/watch?v=U3GDPXsux74)

 ## Try it yourself!
 You can try this tool out yourself by downloading this project and going through the following steps.
 It requries a bit of setup, but shouldn't be too difficult.